alanyasuto/IASC-2P02/README.md

 ##about me

-hello, I don't like GitHub
+hello, I don't like GitHub but I have to use it